TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/do_now.md

 # Do Now 2.04

 Create a schedule program.
 Given the hour of the day print out where you should be.
-If you're not doing anything else you should be "sleeping"
+If you're not doing anything else you should be "sleeping".
 ```
  >>> What hour?
 12pm
  >>> You should be at lunch!